-So this time I put it on high for the first hour, to get it going, then switched to low for the second hour.
+So due to it being a very quick slow cooker, to make this cake I put the slow cooker on high for one hour, to get it going, then switched to low for the second hour.
 No burning and still a well cooked, firm cake, when tested with a skewer.

 If you bake a cake in your own slow cooker, take into account whether your cooker runs hot or slow, and it should generally take between 1-2 hours on high.
 You will need to check it regularly the first time, to watch out for burning.

-- 125 g / half a cup plus 1 tablespoon light brown sugar
+- 125 g light brown sugar (half a cup plus 1 tbsp)

 - 1.5 tsp baking powder

 - zest of a lemon

 - 1 tin blackberries in syrup drained and mashed up, or use fresh blackberries

 - 300 g icing sugar